Mark Muñoz: Ultimate Fighting Championship

-Muñoz was one of the chosen few to be relocated to WEC's sister promotion—which is also owned and produced by Zuffa—along with WEC Light Heavyweight Champion Steve Cantwell, Light Heavyweight contenders Brian Stann and Steve Steinbeiss and Middleweight contenders Chael Sonnen and Nissen Osterneck.
+Muñoz was one of the chosen few to be relocated from the WEC to the UFC, a sister promotion —which was also owned and produced by Zuffa—along with WEC Light Heavyweight Champion Steve Cantwell, Light Heavyweight contenders Brian Stann and Steve Steinbeiss and Middleweight contenders Chael Sonnen and Nissen Osterneck.

 On March 7, 2009, Muñoz made his UFC debut at UFC 96.
 Muñoz suffered the first loss of his career via knockout (head kick) from Matt Hamill during the first round.

 On August 29, 2009, at UFC 102, Muñoz bounced back from his first defeat and answered the critics by winning a close split decision (28–29, 30–27 and 29–28) over fellow wrestler Nick Catone.

 On January 2, 2010, at UFC 108, Muñoz faced and defeated MMA veteran Ryan Jensen via first round submission due to strikes at the 2:30 mark of the first round, showcasing some vicious ground and pound.

 Muñoz defeated The Ultimate Fighter 3 winner Kendall Grove on April 10, 2010, at UFC 112, by referee stoppage in the 2nd round, also winning the Fight of the Night honors.

 Muñoz was defeated by Yushin Okami via split decision on August 1, 2010, at UFC Live: Jones vs. Matyushenko.
 In this fight, Muñoz was unable to utilize his infamous ground and pound due to Okami's ability to defend his takedowns.

 Muñoz won a unanimous decision over Aaron Simpson on November 20, 2010, at UFC 123.

 Muñoz defeated TUF 7 finalist CB Dollaway at UFC Live: Sanchez vs. Kampmann on March 3, 2011, via first-round KO.
 Muñoz landed a right hand that floored Dollaway, where he then followed up with some ground and pound which secured him the victory.

 Muñoz defeated Demian Maia via unanimous decision on June 11, 2011, at UFC 131.

 Muñoz defeated Chris Leben, in the first 5-round non-title fight in UFC history, on November 5, 2011, by corner stoppage at UFC 138.
 The stoppage was due to the ground and pound of Muñoz that opened a cut over Leben's eye, rendering him unable to see and continue the fight.